Posted June 27th, 2019 by & filed under Art Therapy at SWC, People of SWC, Wild Heart Gallery, Creativity & More, Top

 Learning to Lose: The Freedom in Failure by Claudia Escareño-Clark

 Have you ever heard the question, “What would you do if you knew you couldn’t fail?”
 A while ago I fell down a self-help/find your passion rabbit hole where questions like these were supposed to somehow propel us into finding our dreams.
 I would like to…

-Posted September 12th, 2014 by & filed under New Mexico Art Therapy Association, Art Therapy at SWC, Student & Alumni Stories, Ecotherapy.
+Posted September 12th, 2014 by & filed under Art Therapy at SWC, Student & Alumni Stories, Ecotherapy.

 The American Art Therapy Association's 45th annual conference (2012) was held in San Antonio, Texas.

 As a budding art therapist, I decided to take the opportunity to attend my first official art therapy conference, located an hour and half from where I lived in Austin, Texas.

 In retrospect, I am amazed at how…

 Claudia Escareño-Clark explores the impact that assimilation and being an immigrant have had and how this will impact her work with clients. …

 Posted October 17th, 2013 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 This morning I arrived on campus ready to tackle my day--yes, tackle, as in "I may have to listen to 'We Will Rock You' by Queen to really get my day started."
 Maybe not quite as bright-eyed and bushy-tailed as I like, but I showed up.
 In conversation with the incredible and very supportive Dru…

 Posted October 10th, 2013 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 by Bryce Downey, graduate of Southwestern College, Santa Fe

 Not for the first time in my life do I find myself here: my physical surroundings are incredibly beautiful & conducive to frequent adventures, I am blessed with a sweet, conscientious, & peppy roommate, sharing a spacious, comfortable, quiet home.
 I have three…